Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Flubber

-Robin Williams is on characteristically eccentric kind on this fantasy comedy written by John Hughes -which focuses on a mad professor who creates a mysterious rubber-like substance whereas making an attempt to create a brand new supply of power.
+Robin Williams is on characteristically eccentric type on this fantasy comedy written by John Hughes -which focuses on a mad professor who creates a mysterious rubber-like substance whereas attempting to create a brand new supply of vitality.
 PC

 Starring: Robin Williams, Marcia Homosexual Harden, Christopher McDonald, Ted Levine